pawanmsr/pawanmsr.github.io/_posts/2023-08-05-vhdl-guide.markdown

                              yet_another_value_or_source_signal WHEN OTHERS;

--- there can be multiple values of evaluated expression in a single WHEN statement -- multiple values need to be listed using '|' seperator -- value_or_source_signal WHEN first_value | second_value | third_value,
+-- there can be multiple values of evaluated expression in a single WHEN statement -- multiple values need to be listed using '|' separator -- value_or_source_signal WHEN first_value | second_value | third_value,

 ```